 Creating awareness about tsunami with greetings, messages and quotes is important.
 November 5th is observed as World Tsunami Awareness Day and this day reminds us all to make everyone awareness of this natural calamity.
-Share with your family and friends World Tsunami Awareness Day themes and wishes.
+Share with your family and friends World Tsunami Awareness Day theme is "Fighting Inequality for a Resilient Future." and wishes.
 Send to all World Tsunami Awareness Day quotes and inspiring first World Tsunami Awareness Day quotes and greetings.

 Meaning of ‘Tsunami’